qpa-agh/poland_memgraph/README.md

 Path from Czarnowiejska to Wawelska in Warsaw.
 It took 7 minutes to calculate
 ![alt text](imgs/czarnowiejska_wawelska.png)
 Having to use swap lowers performance greatly.
-First run of "Path from Czarnowiejska to Józefa Conrada" take 3.5 seconds, but every subsequent one take around 250 ms, because it does not have to be loaded from swap to ram again.
+First run of "Path from Czarnowiejska to Józefa Conrada" takes 3.5 seconds, but every subsequent one takes around 250 ms, because it does not have to be loaded from swap to ram again.
 Example:
 ```
 > q 8 564607399 45080246